 4. Recognize your employees

 Employees leave companies when they don’t feel appreciated.
 As we’ve mentioned before, recognition is a key way to retain valuable employees and it’s absolutely FREE!
 Actively recognizing employees’ achievements increases employee happiness and engagement, and in turn, employees are more likely to stay put.
+Recognition is one of the most consistently effective employee retention ideas out there.

 No matter how hard you try to improve your office’s working conditions, sometimes employees leave their positions without warning.
 Therefore it’s critical that companies have a plan in place to handle job abandonment.